-• Mechanism of inflammatory hypothesis and cytokine in depression
+Mechanism of inflammatory hypothesis and cytokine in depression

 Abnormal activation of the inflammatory system is seen in children with cancer experience (8).
-Moreover, recent evidence shown inflammation's role have in depression (14-21).
-The identification of inflammation-related biomarkers and targets in this regard essential. is According to studies, cancer patients present an increased level of inflammatory cytokines, and almost half of these patients develop fatigue and depression (22-24).
+Moreover, recent evidence shown inflammation's depression (14-21).
+The identification of inflammation-related biomarkers targets in this regard is essential.
+According to studies, cancer patients present an increased level of inflammatory cytokines, and almost half of these patients develop fatigue and depression (22-24).
 Peripheral inflammatory cytokines affect the brain via various pathways.
-Circulating cytokines via access to the brain can activate central nervous system inflammatory processes, causing the change of neurotransmitter networks (26-28).
-Mechanisms that explain this phenomenon includes the changes in the glutamate and monoamine, and the decrease in essential growth factors, brain-derived neurotrophic including element (29, 30).
+Circulating cytokines via access to the brain can activate central system nervous inflammatory processes, causing change of neurotransmitter networks (26-Mechanisms that explain phenomenon includes the changes in the glutamate and monoamine, and decrease in essential growth factors, brain-derived neurotrophic including element (29, 30).

 Finally, these events lead to activating CNS immune cells such as microglia.
-In activated microglia promotes turn. inflammation which affects neurogenesis, neuroplasticity. neurotransmitter and metabolism leading to behavioral changes of depression (31).
+In activated microglia promotes turn. inflammation which affects neurogenesis, neuroplasticity. and neurotransmitter metabolism leading to behavioral changes of depression (31).
 The inflammatory hypothesis of depression invokes inflammatory cytokines, neuronal excitotoxicity, and/or brain trophic factors, contributing the development of major depression (32).